 Visual communication is a form of storytelling where visuals are the primary elements used to communicate.
 Our graduates produce the material that shapes much of what people see and understand about the world — from visual explanations, graphic and user experience design to journalistic photography and persuasive advertising images — our graduates are among the industry leaders creating what you see.

 The goals of the School of Visual Communication are:

-- to equip students with the necessary skills to be successful in the media, and the background and motivation to enable them to compete for leadership roles in the field
+- to equip students with the necessary skills and knowledge to be successful in visual communication careers, and the background to enable them to compete for leadership roles in the field

 - to provide assistance and professional guidance in visual communication to working photographers, editors, and other personnel, newspapers, press services, magazines, industrial photographic departments, trade associations, multimedia and education media production units and cultural and scientific visual communicators